+Let me give you some background before telling what I said to Derek.
 For the past few years, I’ve hung around people in the the tech startup, app-development and online entrepreneurship worlds.
 I often assumed, perhaps wrongly, that these were the people who really knew how to code.
 Since I didn’t work in those areas on a day to day basis, I didn’t feel like a “coder.”
 But, maybe I was looking at it all wrong?

 My childhood computer (yes, I grew up with computers) was a TI/994a.
 I wrote programmes and games for it.
 At high school we had an Apple IIc, I also wrote for that machine.